Iwan-LMX/MTL_clinicalAnalyse/README.md

 Via "pull requests" in Git hub to upload your code.

 (You can just add the files out of your responses to gitignore.
 Thus they won't be sync to your branch while you push.
 It's up to you..)

     :.
+    │   EDA.ipynb       #Extensive exploratory data analysis
-    │   model.ipynb     #Write MTL algorithm codes in model │   model.py
+    │   MTL_Model.py    #Hard Parameter Shared MTL model │   predicts.csv    #Prediction of MTL model
     │   README.md
     │
-    ├───Separate Models
-    │   separates.ipynb #The 11 separate models to compare with MTL │   separates.py
+    ├───Include
+    │   │   MLSMOTE.py
+    │   │
+    │   └───__pycache__
+    │           MLSMOTE.cpython-312.pyc
     │
-    ├───Testing data    #Testing data don't modify them │   X_test.npy
+    ├───SeparateModels          #Traditional Classification Models
+    │       KNN.py
+    │       logistic.py
+    │       naive_bayes.py
+    │       RandomForest.py
+    │       SVM.py
     │
+    ├───Testing data
+    │       X_test.npy
+    │
-    └───Training data   #Training data don't modify them X_train.npy
+    └───Training data
+            X_train.npy
             y_train.npy
-        EDA.ipynb

     #py file is same to ipynb, use which one you like
     #add your .vscode or any other config files to 'gitignore'

-# Study approaches
+# 📖 Study approaches

-## Extensive exploratory data analysis (EDA)
+## ⭐ Extensive exploratory data analysis (EDA)

 Since all the features in the data are anonymous, an EDA is very required.

+It follows traditional data analysis strategies:

+1. Process data overview. (got general understanding of data we processing)

+2. Check the missing and unique values.

+3. Check distribution of data

+4. Analyse feature skewness and kurtosis (If features of train data and test data varies a lot we should transform them)

+    4.1 Transform and fix important features (The train data and test data varies a lot, it will affect final prediction)

+5. Analyse types of feature values

-The analysising strateges and results are shown in "EDA.ipynb".
+The analysing techniques and results are shown in `EDA.ipynb`.

-### Design MTL Model
+## Design MTL Model

-From study the result of EDA we decide use "xxx" algorithm as our classification learning model.
+From study the result of EDA we decide use Hard Parameter Shared Model as our Multi Task classification model.

+It's shared layer very similar to Neural Network, that can well combine the input train data.

+These data will be put into Task Specific layers to predict.

+Here we use 4 shared layers, and 2 task specific layers to design the model.

+Detail of codes are shown in `MTL_Model.py`

-### Design seperate sub learning models
+## Design separate sub learning models

-"Wait for append"
+We choose 5 popular traditional classification models to compare with MTL Model.
+They are: KNN (K Nearest Neighbour), Logistic Regression, Naive Bayes, Random FOrest and SVM (Support Vector Machines)

+Detail of these codes are shown in within the folder `./SeparateModels`

+# Last 🎉
+Thanks for [@Lingbo Ban](https://github.com/banlingbo) and [@Yishan Ma](https://github.com/Lilithys).
+This project can be complete till the end can not leave with their efforts and contributions.